dhsouthbend/databases/sections/2-buildtable.md

 Notice that this time we also created a "cursor" object for the database.
 This allows us to traverse the database records, to search through and change them.

-3. Create a table to store data about academic programs.
-Name the table "programs" and give it two fields (aka, columns): one for "id", the other for "program_name".
+Next, create a table to store data about academic programs.
+Name the table "programs" and give it two fields (aka, columns): one for `id`, the other for `program_name`.

 First let's write the SQL we need: